 All of the digital photographs you will receive as part of your wedding photography package will be delivered as hi-res JPEGs and uncompressed 16-bit TIFF files.
 The images will not be watermarked and will be ready for printing.

 No. Like most wedding photographers, I don’t release RAW versions of my work.
-All digital work is delivered as high-quality JPEG image files and, new for 2017, uncompressed 16-bit TIFF format files.
+All digital work is delivered as high-quality JPEG image files.
+The Tier Three service includes uncompressed 16-bit TIFF versions in addition to the high-quality JPEG images.

 I try to avoid using flash.
 Although the philosophy behind photojournalistic wedding photography does not restrict its use, my personal preference is to avoid relying on such tools until it becomes absolutely necessary.
 I have a few reasons for this: using flash calls attention to the wedding photographer; it distracts you and your guests; it changes the quality of light and records a false ambiance; and it can be painful to dark-adjusted eyes.
 Despite all of the above, I always come prepared!
 A set of professional strobe lights is always with me in case I need to do something extreme, such as illuminate a winter solstice wedding held in a north facing castle that sits in a sunless valley and has one functioning light bulb.
 By the way, if you’re ever considering a wedding at such a fantastical location, please give me a shout—I’d love the opportunity to photograph it.